 3. Your client thinks they know better and micro-manages

-Confidence is key when it comes to dealing with know-it-alls and micro-managers.
+Confidence is vital when it comes to dealing with know-it-alls and micro-managers.
 You have to remember you're the expert and your client has hired you for a reason.
-If they keep blocking you from doing the actual work, then you have to find ways to gently reassure them that you know what you're doing.
+If they keep blocking you from doing the actual work, then you have to find ways to reassure them that you know what you're doing.
 Any suggestions they throw your way, be humble and polite - explaining why they won't work.
 But tread carefully, because you don't want to make your client feel or look stupid in front of others.
-It's a difficult tightrope to walk but if you remain professional and honest at all times, you should be fine.
+It's a tricky tightrope to walk, but if you remain professional and honest at all times, you should be fine.

 However, if your client still wants a flashing graphic on their website – even after you've explained why it wouldn't be a good idea – then give them what they want.
 Just don't add the work to your portfolio and put it down to experience.